LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Results

-Reasoning models lead in accuracy, with Claude-3.7-Sonnet (57.2\%) and Gemini-2.5-Pro (55.7\%) achieving the top two scores.
-These are closely followed by the strongest large model, GPT-4.1 (54.4\%), which also demonstrates competitive performance.
-Among small models, GPT-4o-mini (41.0\%) and Phi-4 (40.7\%) outperform the rest, while most others in this category, including Gemma-2-9B-it, EuroLLM-9B-Instruct, and Llama-3.1-8B-Instruct, score below 30\%.
-Across all groups, bootstrap standard errors are low (typically below 0.013), indicating stable performance estimates.
+As shown in~\Cref{tab:mcq16_tab}, reasoning models lead in accuracy, with GPT-5.2 (52.53\%) and Claude-4.6-Sonnet (52.42\%) achieving the top two scores.
+These are closely followed by Qwen3.5-plus (43.77\%) and DeepSeek V3.2-reasoning (41.15\%), which also demonstrates strong competitive performance.
+Among large and small models, Llama-3.3-70B-it (26.07\%) and Phi-4 (21.40\%) outperform the rest, while all others in the two categories score below 20\%.
+Across all groups, bootstrap standard errors are low (typically below 1.5\%), indicating stable performance estimates.

 Figure \ref{fig:mcqa_5_category} shows model accuracy across five dimensions: \textit{Language}, \textit{Legal Area}, \textit{Jurisdiction}, \textit{Number of Statements} (legal propositions preceding multiple choice options), and \textit{Question Polarity} (affirmative vs. negative phrasing).
-Additional dimensions appear in Appendix~\ref{app:mcqa} Figure~\ref{fig:mcqa_rest}.
+Further results on MCQ-4 appear in Appendix~\ref{app:mcqa} Figure~\ref{fig:mcqa_rest}.
 Reasoning models consistently outperform others, with the largest gap in English-language courses (A), international jurisdictions (C), and affirmative questions (E).
 All models show accuracy drops for German courses, Swiss law and negative questions, while public law yields lower accuracy than private or interdisciplinary law (B).
-As statement count increases (D), reasoning models maintain stable performance while large and small models degrade, indicating sensitivity to prompt length.
+When the number of statements increases from 4 to 5 (D), reasoning models maintain comparatively stable performance while large and small models degrade, indicating sensitivity to prompt length.
 Interestingly, all models exhibit a significant performance decrease when the MCQ is phrased negatively.
 This effect is particularly pronounced for reasoning models, which is counterintuitive.
 The performance of small models on negatively phrased questions is approximately random.
 All bars indicate bootstrapped standard errors.